freemanvt/propman/README.md

 properties files specific to individual environments.
 Can be used when you want to keep the management of your properties simple and local to the code instead of using external tools.

 Can also be used for loading up text for internalization.

+To install

+> npm install propman

 ## Example 1
 You have two servers that you deploy your code to; PROD1 and PROD2.
 Both servers might need to point to different